AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/introduction.md

 * **Administrators** will need to set up the initial configuration and folder structure for the content normally only once or sporadically.
 * **Information architects** generally will add new models as the needs of the organization evolve.
-* **Content authors** will continually create new content based on the models defined by the architects.
+* **Content authors** will continually create new content as Content Fragments based on the models defined by the architects.

-The Headless Getting Started Guides point out generally who would perform the tasks described and how frequently.
+The Headless Getting Started Guides point out who would generally perform the tasks described and how frequently.